Mimecast Transfer Impact Assessment

 Section 4: US Surveillance Laws

-On June 21, 2021, the European Data Protection Board (EDPB) published guidance on the Schrems II decision, which recommended that data importers provide data exporters with information to assess whether there is a risk to Personal Data being subject to mass surveillance or unauthorized access where the EU/UK has determined the regulations of the data importer’s country are inadequate.
+On June 18, 2021, the European Data Protection Board (EDPB) published its final guidance on the Schrems II decision, which includes a recommendation that data importers provide data exporters with information to assess whether there is a risk to Personal Data being subject to mass surveillance or unauthorized access where the EU/UK has determined the regulations of the data importer’s country are inadequate.

 Transfers to the US